FOLK ALLIANCE AUSTRALIA YOUTH AWARD 2016

 Showcase held at the National Folk Festival in Canberra on Sunday 27 March 2016

-We are asking festivals, folk clubs, groups and arts organisations from around Australia to nominate an outstanding youth act.
-FAA will consider all nominations that fall within the genres of traditional folk to contemporary folk.
+Festivals, folk clubs, groups and arts organisations from around Australia are asked to nominate an outstanding youth act.
+FAA considers all nominations that fall within the genres of traditional folk to contemporary folk.
 Solo acts and small bands between the ages of 14‐25 will be considered.
 Cross‐cultural performances are encouraged.

-Selected nominees will perform a 10‐12 minute showcase at the Folk Alliance Australia Youth Award Concert held at the National Folk Festival in Canberra on Sunday 27 March 2016.
-The FAA Youth Performer of the Year will be announced at the conclusion of the Awards Concert.
-All showcase performers will receive a free festival pass to the NFF (including camping), as well as some support towards travel.
-FAA will profile all selected showcase performers throughout the year.
+Selected nominees perform a 10‐12 minute showcase at the Folk Alliance Australia Youth Award Concert held at the National Folk Festival in Canberra.
+The FAA Youth Performer of the Year is announced at the conclusion of the Awards Concert.
+All showcase performers receive a free festival pass to the NFF (including camping), as well as some support towards travel.

 FOLK ALLIANCE AUSTRALIA YOUTH AWARD 2015